WillDinauer/Nuggets-Game/IMPLEMENTATION.md

 `canPlayerMoveTo()` checks for allowed player movement (i.e. anywhere but rocks and walls)

 `map_delete()` frees map and map string to avoid memory shenanigans

+`applyVis()` loops through the map and turns non-visible corresponding characters to spaces in the visibility string

+`replaceBlocked()` replaces gold and players that are not currently visible with their basemap characters

+`initVisStr()` gets a binary visibility string of appropriate length ready and zeroed

+`intersectVis()` figures out whether the intersection of visibility string is visible

 ## Data Structures